 Francisca Astorga is a veterinarian and naturalist from Chile.
 Based on a love for animals, she pursued a Bachelor’s degree in Natural Science and then graduated from Vet School.
-Now, she has an MSc and a PhD in Conservation Medicine.
-She has participated for more than seven years in different projects concerning wild animal’s rehabilitation, management, research and conservation.
-Since 2004, she has being contributing to the Cascada de las Animas Wild Animal Refuge, located in central Chile, where she supports mainly veterinary activities, management and fundraising.
-Her research experience, for which she received a CAF grant, has focused on the impact of free-ranging dogs on wildlife, particularly on sympatric carnivores, including spatial segregation, competition and potential infectious disease transmission.
+Now, with M.Sc. and a Ph.D. in Conservation Medicine, Francisca has participated for several years in different projects concerning wild animals’ rehabilitation, management, research, and conservation.
+Since 2004, she has contributed to the Cascada de las Animas Wild Animal Refuge, located in central Chile, where she has supported mainly veterinary activities, management and fundraising.
+Her research experience, for which she received a CAF grant, has focused on the impact of free-ranging dogs on wildlife, particularly on carnivores, including spatial segregation, competition, and potential infectious disease transmission.